 So I purchased equipment (discounted) from those company’s going bankrupt and turned around and sold the equipment on the secondary market.
 I flipped it.

 Some of the equipment I purchased was new, some of the equipment was used but all of it was in great shape.

 My little flipping venture made me $.40 on every dollar I sold.
 Not bad for four months of selling – and it was a lot of fun.

 The key is being able to identify specific products that you understand the value of, buy those products cheap and then resell them for a lot more.
-The more focused you can be with the specific products your selling, the better you get at identifying the value and what people are willing to pay for it.
-For me and my little venture it was telecommunications hardware.
+The more focused you can be on the specific products your selling, the better you get at identifying the value and what people are willing to pay for it.
+For me and my little venture, it was telecommunications hardware.

 Flipping products or an item to make some extra cash isn’t for everyone.
 But if you’re interested in learning how, read on.

 Here’s how to Start Flipping a Product in Three Steps